haipinglu/ScalableML/README.md

 * The official [Apach Spark documentations](https://spark.apache.org/)
 * The [**Introduction to Apache Spark** course by Prof. Anthony D. Joseph, University of California, Berkeley](https://www.edx.org/course/introduction-apache-spark-uc-berkeleyx-cs105x)
 * The book [**Spark: The Definitive Guide**](https://books.google.co.uk/books/about/Spark.html?id=urjpAQAACAAJ&redir_esc=y) by Bill Chambers and Matei Zaharia.
 There is also a Repository for [code](https://github.com/databricks/Spark-The-Definitive-Guide) from the book.

 Many thanks to
-* Mike Croucher, Neil Lawrence, Will Furnass, Twin Karmakharm, and Vamsi Sai Turlapati for their inputs and inspirations.
+* Mike Croucher, Neil Lawrence, Will Furnass, Twin Karmakharm, and Vamsi Sai Turlapati for their inputs and inspirations since 2016.
-* Our teaching assistants (demonstrators) and students who have contributed in various ways.
+* Our teaching assistants (demonstrators) and students who have contributed in many ways since 2017.